Jump to the following Year

 Three major projects that we delivered early this year were research on e-bikes and other low-powered vehicles, Guidelines for Pedestrian/Cycle Rail Crossings, and an investigation into road user rules for people walking and cycling.

-One significant project this year was the development of school travel plans for Hastings District.
+The growing diversity of clients around the country was becoming more evident.
+One notable project this year was the development of school travel plans for Hastings District.
 We also completed a big investigation into road safety issues around the Dunedin central city schools cluster and recommended a range of traffic, speed and parking management treatments.
+There was also significant transport engineering and active travel project work in the likes of Napier, Whanganui, and Whakatane.